quantling/create_vtl_corpus/docs/source/installation.rst

 ================
 Go to `MFAs website <https://montreal-forced-aligner.readthedocs.io/en/latest/getting_started.html>`__ and follow the instructions here.
-Depending on your architecture you may need to install the version without CUDA support.
+Depending on your architecture you may need to install the version without CUDA support. in general code-block:: bash
+    conda create -n {language}_aligner -c conda-forge montreal-forced-aligner

+should work.
+We expect you  to create environments for each language you want to use.
+This makes running the aligner in parrallel easier.

+We used the MFA version 3.1.3 for this project. code-block:: bash conda install montreal-forced-aligner=3.1.3

+This should downgrade the MFA to the correct version.
 Then download the correct dictorary and language model for your language, they must be those for the MFA phoneme set.
 Currently we only support English and German.
+Do this by running the following commands:

 fastText